influxdata/docs-v2/content/influxdb/v2.0/query-data/execute-queries/data-explorer.md

 Click the CSV icon to save the cells contents as a CSV file.

-### Select auto-refresh interval

-Select how frequently to refresh the dashboard's data.
-By default, refreshing is paused.

 ### Manually refresh dashboard

 Click the refresh button ({{< icon "refresh" >}}) to manually refresh the dashboard's data.